survivejs/webpack-book/manuscript/loading/03_fonts.md

   test: /\.(woff|woff2)(\?v=\d+\.\d+\.\d+)?$/,
   loader: 'url-loader',
   options: {
     // Limit at 50k.
-Above that it will emit separate files
+Above that it emits separate files
     limit: 50000,

-    // url-loader will set mimetype if it is passed.
+    // url-loader sets mimetype if it is passed.
-    // Without this it will derive it from file extension
+    // Without this it derives it from the file extension
     mimetype: 'application/font-woff',

     // Output below fonts directory